 Arrival

-After a two day stop over in a church filled chest freezer of a city called Bucharest, I was on my way to Amman.
+After a two day stop over in a church-filled chest freezer of a city called Bucharest, I was on my way to Amman.
 I had planned to volunteer at a hostel while I searched for jobs in Jordan however, the volunteering fell through the day before my arrival.
-So, with an anger infused reckless abandon I just chose another nice looking hostel to stay in for a week while I sorted out my life.
-When I landed at Queen Alia airport it was a cold and wet January evening.
-As I exited the building the bright airport lights were bestowing the dark tarmac with a luminescent sheen, elevating the usually muted surface.
-In the roadside spray I managed to catch the correct bus and indulged in one of the best things about arriving in a new country, the ride from the airport to the city.
+So, with an anger-infused reckless abandon I just chose another nice looking hostel to stay in for a week while I sorted out my life.
+When I landed at Queen Alia Airport it was a cold and wet January evening.
+The bright airport lights were bestowing the dark tarmac with a luminescent sheen, elevating the usually muted surface.
+In the roadside spray, I managed to catch the correct bus and indulged in one of the best things about arriving in a new country, the ride from the airport to the city.
 In those journeys, deep muscular discomfort from lack of space melts away as you stare at a completely new world.
-In Budapest I stared at the gritty industrial outskirts that had been covered with a blanket of pristine snow, while in Taipei we sat in a capsule of technologically guided serenity as we glided towards a rising metropolis.
+In Budapest, I stared at the gritty industrial outskirts that had been covered with a blanket of pristine snow.
+While in Taipei, we sat in a capsule of technologically guided serenity as we glided towards a rising metropolis.
 From Amman’s airport the road was fairly dark and empty.
 Outside of the bus was only the cold rocky expanse of the desert and the occasional small town that bordered the long highway.
 But soon we started to cut through the iconic hills of the city, the lights of houses becoming denser with every turn.
-After 45 minutes we were at the North Bus Station and I prepared myself for the standard verbal and physical molestation of taxi drivers.
+After 45 minutes, we were at the North Bus Station and I prepared myself for the standard verbal and physical molestation of taxi drivers.
 However, when I got out there wasn’t the immediate, almost violent rush for my attention.
 That was until I opened my mouth.
 Heads swivelled and teeth gnashed.
-I had opted for the standard “cheapest way possible” approach to travelling which meant I didn’t have a local sim card and I couldn’t order an Uber and so I began the haggling.
+I had opted for the standard “cheapest way possible” approach to travelling which meant I didn’t have a local sim card and I couldn’t order an Uber, and so began the haggling.
 I have never had to haggle that hard in my life and once I had finally agreed on a decent price, I got in.
 The man and his friend quickly started to complain about how I was giving them too little and they wouldn’t make any money for the journey which I knew to be a barefaced lie.
 Seeing that I was still not willing to pay them roughly £25 for a 10 minute ride they just drove me back to the bus station.
 This was an interesting tactical play from them.
-It was a pure act of self destructive retribution.
+It was a pure act of self-destructive retribution.
 This caused in me both seething indignation and a hesitant respect for this penniless but pertinacious last stand.
 He was standing up for something he believed in, it’s just a shame that something was the exploitation of tourists.
 But, either way I was stood back at the cold and rainy bus station.
 This wasn’t going well.
 I settled for a nicer older man who I ended up paying a few more pounds than usual but he was friendly, chatty and I was confident I would reach my destination this time (even though he had to ring the hostel to ask for directions).
-I rocked up to Carob Hostel at around 10pm completely unaware I would be living there for the next 8 months.
+I rocked up to Carob Hostel at around 10pm completely unaware I would be living there for the next eight months.

 bucharest